counternote/counternote/spec.md

       dats    major 7th     dɑtɚs
     ————————————————————————————————

-[Raps][rap] can also be performed at the same time, but concatenating them together without some sort of separator gets really hard to read, so a `'` is placed in between them.
+[Raps][rap] can also be performed at the same time, but concatenating them together without some sort of separator gets really hard to read, so a [mark][mark] `'` is placed in between them.
 These can be combined with [tones][tone] and [spans][span] for percussive playing.

     —————————————————————————————————————
       WORD             VALUE
+    —————————————————————————————————————
       bm'xd   bass drum + closed hi-hat
       ck'kl       shook + clap
       rk'we        rake + high E